wiredhikari/son2022_timesheet/README.md

 **Worked on packages:**

+* Sylk Server
+  * Bug Fixes and Improvements

 * Wiredguard Rust Implementation
   * Schema for Github Actions

 * Wrapping up issues and creation of timesheet

-* Triage of Left Packages
+* Triage of Left Packages, will be completed in upcoming weeks